 Here are some additional tips to make sure your profile is up to date:

 - Make sure that your profile photo is up-to-date and is a true representation of you; no filters, strictly professional

 - Utilise content from your CV to boost your personal summary

 - Obtain recommendations from previous colleagues / employers

 - Update your LinkedIn status a few times a week, share articles, projects that you are currently working / have worked on, events that you have attended / are attending etc

-Thinking ahead to the end of this pandemic and remembering all the above will increase your chances of standing out from the crowd.
-You will not be alone job searching once this is over, so it is important to make yourself stand out from other candidates that are applying for the same or similar roles.
+Thinking ahead to the end of the pandemic and remembering all the above will increase your chances of standing out from the crowd.
+You won’t be the only one looking for their next role once this is over, so it is important to take these steps to make yourself stand out from other candidates that are applying for the same or similar roles.

 If you would like further advice on preparing for an interview or applying for a role, you can visit our Candidate Resources page via our website or alternatively you can speak to one of our expert recruitment consultants.